shunned11/DogLibrary/README.md

 # DogLibrary
 A simple library to fetch random dog images of various breeds from the internet

+## Framework used for Testing
+`JUnit4` is the framework used for unit testing

+`mockk` is the framework used to mock objects

 ## Integrating into your project

 This library is available in [JitPack.io](https://jitpack.io/private#shunned11/DogLibrary) repository.